-If you not driving, call us and our driver will bring you to appointment and drive home after at no charge.
+If you don’t drive, call us and our driver will bring you to your appointment and drive you home after at no charge.

 Special offer for people over the age of 60: call us today and receive an additional 5% off our “Smile Assurance” reduced prices!